Assassination of Mahatma Gandhi: Preparations

-In May 1944, Nathuram Vinayak Godse attempted to assassinate Gandhi with a knife.
+In May 1944, Nathuram Godse attempted to assassinate Gandhi with a knife.
 He led a group of 15 to 20 young men who rushed at Gandhi during a prayer meeting at Panchgani.
 Godse and his group were prevented by the crowds from reaching Gandhi.
 He was released due to Gandhi's own policy of declining to press criminal charges.

 In September 1944, Godse again led another group to block Gandhi's passage from Sevagram to Mumbai.
 This time Godse was arrested with a dagger and he uttered threats to kill Gandhi.
 He was released again owing to Gandhi's policy of not pressing criminal charges.

-In early September 1947, Gandhi moved to Delhi to help stem the violent rioting there and in the neighboring province of East Punjab.
-The rioting had come in the wake of the partition of the British Indian empire, which had accompanied the creation of the new independent dominions of India and Pakistan, and involved large, chaotic transfers of population between them.
+In early September 1947, Gandhi moved to Delhi to help stem the violent rioting there and in the neighbouring province of East Punjab.
+The rioting had come in the wake of the Partition of India, which had accompanied the creation of the new independent dominions of India and Pakistan, and involved large, chaotic transfers of population between them.
 (Note: "Communal massacres sparked a chaotic two-way flight of Hindus and Sikhs from Pakistan and Muslims from India.
 In all an estimated 15 million people were displaced in what became the largest forced migration in the twentieth century".)

 Godse and his assassination accomplices were residents of the Deccan region.
-Godse had previously led a civil disobedience movement against Osman Ali Khan, the Muslim ruler of the princely Deccan region dominion of Hyderabad State in British India.
+Godse had previously led a civil disobedience movement against Mir Osman Ali Khan, the Muslim ruler of the princely Deccan region dominion of Hyderabad State in British India.
 Godse joined a protest march in 1938 in Hyderabad, He was arrested for political crimes and served a prison sentence.
 Once he was out of prison, Godse continued his civil disobedience and worked as a journalist reporting the sufferings of Hindu refugees escaping from Pakistan, and during the various religious riots that erupted in the 1940s.

-Plans to assassinate Gandhi were initiated by Godse and his accomplices in January 1948, after India and Pakistan had already started a war over Kashmir Nehru had held up a payment to the belligerent Pakistan as part of the post-Partition division of funds of British India.
-But Gandhi opposed the decision and went on a fast-unto-death on 13 January 1948 to pressure the Indian government to release the payment to Pakistan.
-The Indian government, yielding to Gandhi, reversed its decision.
+Plans to assassinate Gandhi were initiated by Godse and his accomplices in January 1948, after India and Pakistan had already started a war over Kashmir Jawaharlal Nehru had held up a payment to the belligerent Pakistan as part of the post-Partition division of funds of British India.
+But Gandhi opposed the decision and went on a fast-unto-death on 13 January 1948 to pressure the Government of India to release the payment to Pakistan.
+The Government of India, yielding to Gandhi, reversed its decision.
 Godse and his colleagues interpreted this sequence of events to be a case of Mahatma Gandhi controlling power and hurting India.

 On the day Gandhi went on hunger strike, Godse and his colleagues began planning how to assassinate Gandhi.
-Nathuram Vinayak Godse and Narayan Apte purchased a Beretta M1934.
+Nathuram Godse and Narayan Apte purchased a Beretta M1934.
 Along with purchasing the pistol, Godse and his accomplices shadowed Gandhi's movements.